-This paper presents a thorough synthesis of available data to illuminate the current global state of finance for reducing emissions from deforestation and degradation (REDD+).
+This paper presents a thorough synthesis of available data to illuminate the current global state of finance for reducing emissions from deforestation and forest degradation (REDD+).
 It adds to a growing body of work that seeks to understand the size and composition of finance for REDD+ initiatives, as well as the delivery of climate finance more generally.
-The analysis shows that aggregate pledges of both public and private finance are significant, at more than US \$8.7 billion for the period between 2006 and March 2014, but the pace of new pledges slowed after 2010.
-The public sector contributes nearly 90% of reported REDD+ finance, with the preponderance of funding concentrated among a relatively small number of donors and recipient countries.
+The analysis shows that aggregate pledges of both public and private finance are significant, at more than US \$9.8 billion for the period between 2006 and December 2014, but the pace of new pledges slowed after 2010.
+The public sector contributes nearly 90 percent of reported REDD+ finance, with the preponderance of funding concentrated among a relatively small number of donors and recipient countries.
 The paper analyzes early experience with performance-based finance, although such finance represents less than two-fifths of pledges to date.
-The extent to which new institutions in the climate finance architecture such as the Green Climate Fund will provide a new and effective channel for increasing support for REDD+ remains to be seen.
+New institutions in the climate finance architecture such as the Green Climate Fund have recognized the opportunity to engage on REDD+ finance, but the extent to which they succeed in creating new and effective channels of support remains to be seen.